A List of Pro-Choice Resources for Nebraskans

 If you or someone else still needs services that support your reproductive rights, then you are not alone.

 But what do we do now for our loved ones, for ourselves?
-There are still people that will continue to fight for justice, communities that will stand against fascism, and organizations that will support those in need.
+There are still people that will continue to fight for justice, communities that will stand against fascism, organizations that will support those in need.
 Here are some resources that we’ve compiled to show that there are still places willing to give every Nebraskan the freedom to exercise their reproductive rights.

 AbortionFinder is another resource that can help you find a local abortion clinic.